How blood sugar affects histamine release

 Balancing blood sugar

-Measuring your blood sugar
+Measuring blood sugar

-To balance your blood sugar, you’ll need a starting point, which is a relatively inexpensive gadget.
-Do a search for a blood sugar measuring device and compare products or ask your local diabetes organisation for a recommendation.
+Do a search for a ‘blood sugar measuring device’ and compare products or ask your local diabetes organisation for a recommendation.
 This device will allow you to measure your progress in real-time and tweak your actions according to results.

 The low-histamine diet